Rafsani/Rafsani/README.md

 I mainly code in Javascript,Java and python, in 2020 I fell in love with Next.js, React, ExpressJs, Django RESTapi and so many other modern web frameworks.
 I am always learning.
 Currently I'm also working on a couple of projects, including my own [SkillNao](https://www.sharemyskillbd.com/), which is a skill sharing platform for the people of Bangladesh.
-I also am contributing to [ICT Cell Buet ](https://www.buet.ac.bd/info/Home/ICTCell), which is a site to manage Advance and Adjustment System of DAERS Office, BUET.
+I also am contributing to [ICT Cell BUET ](https://www.buet.ac.bd/info/Home/ICTCell), which is a site to manage Advance and Adjustment System of DAERS Office, BUET.

 ## Quick overview